We follow the Doberman Pinscher Club of America's Code of Ethics. For more information visit the DPCA at www.dpca.org

 For adults and fully-vetted dogs, we will adopt to any continental US state.
 You must be willing to come to the fosters home to meet the dog, no exception, and to personally pick up the dog on adoption day for transportation back to your home.
 For those traveling from out-of-state, we do our very best to ensure the meeting and adoption can take place within the same weekend.

-For dogs currently under veterinary care or puppies who have not yet been altered, adoption area will be confined to within Minnesota.
+For dogs currently under veterinary care, adoption area will be confined to within Minnesota.

 ADOPTION REQUIREMENTS AND POLICIES: